arsha-13/Arshashaji/README.md

 [It is a flashcard based quiz app that helps the users to test their knowledge on various topics.
 The app should feature a time limit, difficulty levels (easy, medium, hard), scoring, and immediate feedback on answers.
 The goal is to provide a fun, educational experience with an engaging interface.]

 ### The Problem statement
-[Flashcard quiz app with time limit and difficulty levels it measure the persons general knowledge level and also make each persons more productive]
+[Learning through flashcards is a proven method, but traditional methods lack engagement and structure.
+This app solves that by introducing:
+Timed quizzes to improve response speed
+Difficulty levels to challenge users at different levels Score tracking to measure progress]

 ### The Solution
 [The solution to this problem is a Python-based desktop application using the Tkinter library to build the graphical user interface (GUI), along with some basic logic for handling questions, scoring, timers, and feedback.
-The app allows users to choose a difficulty level, answers questions within a time limit, and provides feedback on whether the answers are correct or incorrect.]
+The app allows users to choose a difficulty level, answers questions within a time limit, and provides feedback on whether the answers are correct or incorrect.A user-friendly quiz interface
+A timer mechanism (60 seconds per round) Multiple-choice questions categorized by difficulty Feedback on correct/wrong answers]

 ## Technical Details
 ### Technologies/Components Used